 Although the First Amendment does not explicitly mention the right of access, the Supreme Court has held that the right to attend criminal proceedings is implicit in freedom of speech and serves an important function in a democratic society by enhancing trial fairness and its appearance.

-First Amendment right to attend criminal trials
+Court has shown First Amendment right to attend criminal trials

 The Court first held that the press and the public had a First Amendment right to attend criminal trials in Richmond Newspapers, Inc. v.
 Virginia (1980).

 The right of access to attend jury selections and preliminary proceedings soon followed — in Press-Enterprise Co. v.
 Superior Court of California (1984) and Press-Enterprise Co. v.
 Superior Court of California (1986) — and the Court reaffirmed the right to attend preliminary hearings in El Vocero de Puerto Rico v.
 Puerto Rico (1993).